cisco/mindmeld/source/blueprints/hr_assistant.rst

 MindMeld would supports filtering the results (For example, we can search for employees that are male, in the sales department, etc.) See the :doc:`User Guide <../userguide/kb>` for an explanation of the retrieval and ranking mechanisms that the Question Answerer offers.

 In the case that we are trying to filter on multiple non-numeric entities, we can do so by passing in a dictionary that contains a key and value pair.
-An examaple of this is shown in the helper function for the HR Assistant below.
+An example of this is shown in the helper function for the HR Assistant below.

 .. code:: python